 - States should compensate and reward teachers commensurate with student achievement in the classroom, rather than number of years in the classroom.

 - Each state will better serve their students as they raise the expectation for each student across every grade level.

 Scrupulous Accountability on Multiple Levels

-States must hold their schools accountable on more than one level.
-And there are multiple levels to rate schools.
+- States must hold their schools accountable on more than one level.
+And there are multiple levels on which to rate schools.

 School Choice for All Students